Parent Department: Public Works

 Mosquito Control in Salem County

 Salem County Mosquito Control strives to provide a healthy and comfortable environment for all residents and visitors in the county.
 With numerous natural mosquito habitats in our area, it is not uncommon to see the certified and trained inspectors scouting by foot during the season.
-Depending on the precipitation and temperature in the early spring, the mosquito season can begin as early as March and last up through the end of October.
+Depending on the precipitation and temperature in the early spring, the mosquito season may begin as early as March and extend through October.

 If you wish to request an inspection of your property, please contact the office by calling (856) 769-3255.
 You will be asked to provide your name, property address, municipality, telephone number and a brief description of the problem area.
 An inspection will be arranged and treatment will be determined by the licensed inspector.

 Some mosquitoes can spread viruses like Zika, West Nile, and dengue.
 Other mosquitoes bother people, but don’t spread viruses.
 Mosquito control activities reduce all types of mosquitoes.

 Who conducts mosquito control?